-In the past when a veteran wanted to use the VA home loan benefit in order to buy and finance a home with nothing down, the VA would ultimately approve the loan application.
+Once upon a time, when a veteran wanted to use the VA loan benefit in order to buy and finance a home with nothing down, the VA would ultimately approve the loan application.
 The VA would not just issue the approval but order the appraisal and set the VA interest rate for the loan.
-You can imagine the time it would take just to get a loan approval from the VA and one of the reasons many sellers at times would refuse an offer on a home if the buyer was using a VA loan for the purchase—it simply took too long.
+You can imagine the time it would take just to get a loan approval from the VA and one of the reasons many sellers at times would refuse an offer on a home if the buyer was using a VA loan for the purchase -- it simply took too long.

-The VA doesn't set a minimum score but VA lenders do.
-Most VA lenders require a minimum 640 credit score but still others have a 620 rule.
-That means if your scores are low and the VA lender declines your loan because your score is 635, another VA lender could approve your VA loan request because the 635 score is above their 620 minimum.
+The VA doesn't set a minimum credit score, but VA home loan lenders do.
+Most VA lenders require as part of the VA loan approval process a minimum 640 credit score but still others have a 620 rule.
+That means if your scores are low and the VA lender declines your loan because your score is 635, another VA lender could approve your VA loan request because the 635 score is above their 620 minimum. '

 Bankruptcies, Foreclosures and VA Loans